Pearl Harbor Remembrance Day

 Join us in remembrance of this somber day.

-The National Parks of Boston will host a commemorative program at the USS Constitution Museum followed by a wreath-laying ceremony on the World War II-era destroyer USS Cassin Young to remember and honor those who perished in the December 7, 1941 attack on the U.S. Naval Base at Pearl Harbor, Hawaii.
-USS Cassin Young was named in honor of U.S. Naval Commander Cassin Young, who received honors for his actions during the Pearl Harbor attack.
-December marks the 80th anniversary of the commissioning of the USS Cassin Young.
+The National Parks of Boston will host a Pearl Harbor commemoration at Charlestown Navy Yard, featuring a wreath-laying ceremony aboard the World War II–era destroyer USS Cassin Young to remember and honor those who perished in the December 7, 1941, attack on the U.S. Naval Base at Pearl Harbor, Hawaii.
+USS Cassin Young was named in honor of U.S. Navy Commander Cassin Young, who was recognized for his actions during the attack.

 Pearl Harbor Remembrance Day Program